EuropeanMedicinesAgency/EU-ePI-common-standard/XML templates/README.md

 For demo purposes, please find [here](https://github.com/EuropeanMedicinesAgency/ePI-consultation/blob/master/XML%20templates/QRDbundleToHtml.xsl) an XSL stylesheet, converting ePI messages to HTML.

 An example of an XSL tranformation engine can be found [here](https://www.saxonica.com/html/documentation10/using-xsl/).

-The contents of these webpages are [© EMA [1995-2021]](https://www.ema.europa.eu/en/about-us/legal-notice).